 (e) notice that the Incident has been identified as a hardware equipment issue.

-27. Our advice to You may include steps that you will need to take before the Incident can be resolved, such as buying cables or cords, acquiring software, etc. and we will keep Your service request open for future reference when you are ready to resume the process.
+27. Our advice to You may include steps that You will need to take before the Incident can be resolved, such as buying cables or cords, acquiring software, etc. and We will keep Your service request open for future reference when You are ready to resume the process.

 28. Third-party equipment, software and peripheral products are covered by the warranties provided by the original manufacturer or the seller of the product.
 Third party warranties may vary from product to product.
 It is Your responsibility to consult the applicable product documentation for specific warranty information.
-In addition, You acknowledge that certain third party equipment or software warranties may limit or void the remedies that they offer if unauthorized persons perform support service on the equipment or software.
+In addition, You acknowledge that certain third party equipment or software warranties may limit or void the remedies that they offer if unauthorised persons perform support service on the equipment or software.
 It is Your responsibility to ensure that any impact that Our delivery of PTS might have on third party warranties is acceptable to You.